TheCodeDaniel/flux/tests/README.md

-# Flux CLI - Test Suite
+# Flux Mobile CLI - Test Suite

-This directory contains the test suite for the Flux CLI tool.
+This directory contains the test suite for the Flux Mobile CLI tool.

 ## Test Structure